-In order to test and illustrate the velocity wave detection method in a controlled environment, we wrote software to create idealized plane waves and sample them as a radar would (Miller, 2021).
-This allowed us to verify that we are able to correctly estimate wavelengths, depths, speeds, and directions without the uncertainty and noise found in real-world data.
-In the idealized

-160 examples below, radial velocity data were generated for plane waves with various defined wavelengths, depths, orientations, and amplitudes of the horizontal velocity perturbations.
+In order to test and illustrate the velocity wave detection method in a controlled environment, we wrote software to create idealized plane waves and sample them as a radar would (Miller, 2021a).
+This allowed us to verify that we are able to correctly estimate wavelengths, depths, speeds, and directions without the uncertainty and noise found in realworld data.
+In the idealized examples below, radial velocity data were generated for plane waves with various defined wavelengths, depths, orientations, and amplitudes of the horizontal velocity perturbations.
 The code was used to compute the wave characteristics in a Cartesian coordinate system as well as to sample the waves along elevation angle PPIs for a set of user-specified radar characteristics, including maximum unambiguous range, number and size of range gates, and beamwidth.
-Standard refraction and earth curvature were accounted for using the 4/3rds Earth approximation (Doviak and Zrnić, 1993; Rinehart, 2010).
+Standard refraction and Earth curvature were accounted for using the four-thirds Earth approximation (Doviak and Zrnić, 1993; Rinehart, 2010).
 All simulated radar points in a PPI were sampled all at the same time as compared to ray-by-ray sequential sampling as a real radar would scan.

-3.1 Single Wave Example
+3.1 Single-wave example

 We constructed an idealized plane wave by prescribing horizontal velocity perturbations as a sinusoidal plane wave.
-Figure 3 and Animation-Figure3 show vertical cross sections of horizontal velocity taken perpendicular to the long axis of example idealized waves (upright and tilted) and a background wind field of 0 m s-1.
-In these examples, wavelength was set to 30.7 km, wave depth to 4500 m, and the maximum horizontal velocity perturbation is 4 m s-1.
-The figure also illustrates the horizontal 170 pattern of calculated radial velocity as a weather radar would observe them for a 0.5° elevation PPI, maximum range of 150 km, and 500 m range gates.
-The waves are moving to the west (270°) (Animation-Figure 3).
-As expected, the radial velocity values are zero in the north to south direction where the beam is perpendicular to the direction of the wave's velocity perturbations.
-When the waves are tilted (Fig. 3bd), they appear bowed in PPI radar images.
-This effect is caused by the height of the radar 175 beam over the surface increasing as a function of range.
+Figure 3 and Animation-Figure-3 show vertical cross sections of horizontal velocity taken perpendicularly to the long axis of example idealized waves (upright and tilted) and a background wind field of $0 \text{ m s}^{-1}$ .
+In these examples, wavelength was set to 30.7 km, wave depth to 4500 m, and the maximum horizontal velocity perturbation is $4 \text{ m s}^{-1}$ .
+The figure also illustrates the horizontal pattern of calculated radial velocity as a weather radar would observe them for a $0.5^{\circ}$ elevation PPI, a maximum range of 150 km, and 500 m range gates.
+The waves are moving to the west $(270^{\circ})$ (Animation-Figure-3).
+As expected, the radial velocity values are zero in the northto-south direction where the beam is perpendicular to the direction of the wave's velocity perturbations.
+When the waves are tilted (Fig. 3b and d), they appear bowed in PPI radar images.
+This effect is caused by the height of the radar beam over the surface increasing as a function of range.